ssoper/Batil/README.md

 # Batil

-Connect to your preferred broker in functional Kotlin.
+Make your brokerage work for you.

 ## Goals

+* Connect to your preferred broker in Kotlin or Java 💁
 * Provide a single interface for accessing multiple brokers’ APIs 🏪
-* Create a Maven package for ease of inclusion in other projects 🛍
+* Accelerate the development of algorithmic trading for the JVM 💰

 ## Supported Brokers